 Matthew Rosas was born in Corpus Christi, TX.
 He is the author of The Legend of

-Mariquita and Other Short Stories, and of the upcoming novella, Praying not to
+Mariquita and Other Short Stories, and of the recently released novella, Praying not to

 In the 8th Century, Arabs invaded Spain, beginning a rapid conquest.
 Christians in the North remained strong, and for centuries, fought to reclaim territory.
 The Reconquista battles were fierce, culminating in 1492.
 An elite group of warriors were rumored to have been part of the Christian Royal Knights and a vital means to their ultimate victory.
 The men, although short in stature, fought ferociously.
 Their speed and strength on the battlefield were held to be beyond that of mere humans.
 The origin of this group is unknown.
 Some have claimed these soldiers were part of a clandestine experiment on humans involving the fusion of blood from the Gray Wolf and Lataste’s Viper.
 Whispers linger that this bloodline evolved and spread across continents.